John McCain 2008 presidential campaign: Vice presidential campaign developments

 Upon returning to the campaign trail after her debate preparation, Palin stepped up her attacks on the Democratic candidate for president, Senator Barack Obama.
 At a fundraising event, Palin explained her new aggressiveness, saying, "There does come a time when you have to take the gloves off and that time is right now."
-In a campaign appearance on October 4, Palin accused Obama of regarding America as "so imperfect that he's palling around with terrorists who would target their own country."
+In a campaign appearance on October 4, Palin accused Obama of regarding America as "so imperfect that he's palling around with terrorists who would target their own country".
 The accusation referred to Obama's contacts with Bill Ayers, a founder of the 1960s radical group called the Weathermen, and a New York Times article describing such contacts.
 The Obama campaign called the allegation a "smear", citing newspaper commentaries critical of Palin's attack.
 Obama has condemned the Weathermen's violent actions.
 The criticism of Obama based on his purported relationship with Ayers was subsequently carried on by McCain himself.

 By late October, voter reactions to Palin had grown increasingly negative, especially among independents and other voters concerned about her qualifications.

-Republican and former US Secretary of State Gen. Colin Powell endorsed Obama on October 19 and said of Palin "Now that we have had a chance to watch her for some seven weeks, I don't believe she's ready to be president of the United States, which is the job of the vice president."
-A McCain aide said Palin had "gone rogue", placing her own future political interests ahead of the McCain/Palin ticket, directly contradicting her running mate's positions and disobeying directions from campaign managers.
+Republican and former Secretary of State Colin Powell endorsed Obama on October 19 and said of Palin, "Now that we have had a chance to watch her for some seven weeks, I don't believe she's ready to be president of the United States, which is the job of the vice president."
+A McCain aide said Palin had "gone rogue", placing her own future political interests ahead of the McCain–Palin ticket, directly contradicting her running mate's positions and disobeying directions from campaign managers.
 (A year after the election, Palin would title her memoir after this accusation.)

-Although McCain said later in life that he expressed regret for not choosing the independent Senator Joe Lieberman as his VP candidate instead, he has consistently defended Palin's performances at his events.
+Although McCain said later in life that he expressed regret for not choosing the independent Senator Joe Lieberman as his running mate instead, he consistently defended Palin's performances in later years.